vkalvakotamath/arXiv3r/README.md

 # arXiv3r
-Discord bot for arXiv linking.
+Add to your server using [the Discord app link](https://discord.com/oauth2/authorize?client_id=1373294136920113183).
 More features will hopefully be added soon.
 Although in the words of the famous me, "just search for the identifier you bozo".

 # What's new in v2.